Pavers vs. Concrete Patio: Which is Best?

 2. Diamonds Around the Pool

 This homeowner created a two-toned diamond pattern around their pool, which is an elegant design that matches the colors of their home.
-Along the pool, additional pavers in a simple, dark running bond creates a clean edge.
+Along the pool, additional pavers in a simple, dark running bond can create a clean edge.

 While there are many basic patterns for patio pavers, you can also think outside the box.
 This homeowner got creative with two different colors of pavers laid out in a custom pattern that combines basketweave, herringbone, and even running board designs.